menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Eldred is generally considered to be a blue-collar town.
-50.00% of the Eldred workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Eldred is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Eldred is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Eldred who work in office and administrative support (15.63%), food service (14.58%), and sales jobs (5.21%).

 Setting & Lifestyle